Baked Goods Breakfast Brunch

 Storage and Tips

-Unbaked Scones: Shape scones and freeze them on a baking sheet until frozen solid, then store them in a freezer bag.
-To bake from frozen, add 2–3 minutes to baking time.
+Unbaked Scones: Shape your scones and freeze them on a sheet until solid, then tuck into a freezer bag.
+They bake straight from frozen, just add 2–3 minutes to the bake time.

 Variations

-Lemon Version: Replace the orange zest and juice with lemon for a bright, zesty alternative.
+• Lemon Love: Swap the orange zest and juice for lemon for a whole new personality—so good for spring!

 Conclusion